 “In our consciousness, there are many negative seeds and also many positive seeds.
 The practice is to avoid watering the negative seeds, and to identify and water the positive seeds every day.”—Thich Nhat Hanh

 Our consciousness is the home for all our thoughts.
-It houses everything we ever felt, believed or experienced about the world.
+It houses everything we ever felt, believed or experience about the world.
 It is the accumulation of our childhood memories, disappointments and joys.
 As adults, our experiences are referenced by our consciousness and storehouse of memories, imprinted onto the canvas of our mind.
-Just like a supercomputer that works out innumerable calculations, our mind does the same to decide whether our current experience corresponds with what we know to be true.
+Just like a supercomputer, our mind does the same to decide whether our current experience corresponds with what we know to be true.
 Here, truth means a reference to past experience and not necessarily The Truth.
 This means, you may have had a negative experience in the past which your consciousness identifies as your truth.
 If it appears again, your consciousness is familiar with it because it does not have the direct experience of good or bad until your conscious mind adds meaning to it.

 Are you comfortable with this idea that life happens at the level of your consciousness?
 You must, because what we believe is true will show up in our life, for the reason that thoughts become things and what we think about we bring about.
 It is why healing can be a long and exhausting process that may take years if not decades.
 Healing requires peeling back the layers of conditioning to shift to a higher level of consciousness.
-We cannot rush the process any more than asking a 10 month-old child to sprint when it is still learning to walk.
-The child will develop the ability to run at their own pace and no two children are alike.
-The same experience presents itself throughout our consciousness, so when we are ready we develop an enhanced filter in which to perceive our reality.
+We cannot rush the process any more than asking a 10-month-old child to sprint, when it is still learning to walk.
+The child will run at their own pace and no two children are alike.
+The same experience presents itself throughout our consciousness, so when we are ready, we develop an enhanced filter in which to perceive reality.
 It is why we may often look back on the past and wonder why we felt a certain way about an experience, such as the breakup of a relationship.
 The heartache may have been too much to bear, yet a decade later our recollection of the experience has faded.
-Have you experienced these moments throughout your life, whether related to a relationship, a career or a different situation?
+Have you experienced such moments, whether it was related to a relationship, a career or a different situation?

 Need More Motivation?